kapawlak/temp_lab_host/Courses/345/3L/lab3.md

 :::Exercise (linearize| 8 Points)
 1. For the Hooke's law part of the lab, you will have to plot two parameters and perform a fit.
 Which parameter will you put on your $x$-axis and which parameter on your $y$-axis?
-2. What is the equation for the slope of the resulting line you would plot?
+2. For the resulting line you would plot, what is the equation for the slope in terms of the physical variables in the experiment?
 3. For the simple harmonic motion part of the lab, you will have to plot two parameters and perform a fit.
 Which parameter will you put on your $x$-axis and which parameter on your $y$-axis?;;;Note that T is not linear with any parameters, but T^2 is.;;;
-4. What is the equation for the slope of the resulting line you would plot?
+4. For the resulting line you would plot, what is the equation for the slope in terms of the physical variables in the experiment?
 :::

 :::Exercise (procedure| 10 Points)